September 13, 2025 4:15 am

 Dynastic Period Artifacts in Civilization Museum (NMEC)

-When the ancient Egyptians succeeded in uniting the nation prior to the founding of the Egyptian state in the third millennium BCE, they established a system of government that was passed down through numerous Egyptian royal dynasties.
+Before the founding of the Egyptian state in the third millennium BCE, the ancient Egyptians united the nation and established a system of government.
+They then passed this system down through numerous Egyptian royal dynasties.

 cosmetics NMEC Egypt Fun Tours